ShakingMap/rf-material-ui/README.md

-# RF Bootstrap3
+# RF material-ui
-[rf-form](https://github.com/ShakingMap/rf-form) components suit for bootstrap3.
+[rf-form](https://github.com/ShakingMap/rf-form) components suit for material-ui.

 This docs list the components of this suit. refer to [rf-form](https://github.com/ShakingMap/rf-form#apis) to see default apis.

 ## Installation
-- install bootstrap3 styles. this package is roughly tested with bootstrap 3.3.6
+- install material-ui from npm. this package is roughly tested with material-ui 0.15.0
-- `npm install --save rf-bootstrap3`
+- `npm install --save rf-material-ui`

 ## Components